Ramen price-fixing class action headed for U.S. trial

 U.S. District Judge William Orrick on Thursday rejected efforts by market leader Nongshim Co and Ottogi Corp to dismiss claims brought by food retailers and distributors, and by consumers in 23 U.S. states and Washington, D.C.

 Lawyers in the United States for Nongshim and Ottogi did not immediately respond on Friday to requests for comment.
+Mark Kindall, a lawyer for the consumers, said he was “obviously very pleased with the resolution and the judge’s determination that this case is ready to go to a jury.”

 In a 59-page decision, Orrick said there was “ample (although hotly disputed) evidence” that the defendants conspired to fix ramen prices in South Korea.

-Though calling it was a “much closer question,” Orrick found sufficient evidence that this alleged conspiracy affected ramen prices in the United States, including ramen made there.
+Although calling it a “much closer question,” Orrick found sufficient evidence that this alleged conspiracy affected ramen prices in the United States, including ramen made there.

 “That there may have been minor differences (according to plaintiffs) between the products destined for the U.S. market and destined elsewhere does not, on this record, make the products so fundamentally different that the differences undermine plaintiffs’ ability to sue,” Orrick wrote.